jeroenphv/SweetiePy/README.md

-For each session, best-fit parameters {ρ, α, η} were estimated using maximum likelihood estimation (Figure 2C; Movie 1), allowing for a point-estimate comparison of each of the parameters between different mice and SPT sessions. _See how this works in this video:_
+For each session, best-fit parameters {ρ, α, η} were estimated using maximum likelihood estimation, allowing for a point-estimate comparison of each of the parameters between different mice and SPT sessions.
+See how this works in this video:

 https://user-images.githubusercontent.com/31282220/186237978-95647e80-19ae-420c-90cd-f8bbc32d82dc.mp4